 So how do TCL’s TVs differ from the competition, and are they worth your money?
 Read on for everything you need below.

 Should I buy a TCL TV?

-If the thought of forking out for a 55 inch or 65 inch television has got you sweating, know that TCL won’t charge you through the nose for it – and the TV-maker offers everything from 32 inch TVs to massive 75 inch screens.
+If the thought of forking out for one of the best 55-inch TVs or best 65-inch TVs has got you sweating, know that TCL won’t charge you through the nose for it – and the TV-maker offers everything from compact 32-inch TVs to massive 75-inch TVs.

 There is always a cost vs performance question to consider, as cheaper televisions almost inevitably mean a drop in quality from their more premium counterparts.

 Picture processing is often the first thing to suffer, with basic processors unable to really cope with the demands of high-resolution television.
 TCL’s televisions tend to go quite heavy on picture processing, which some would say provides a dynamic picture, but can lead to off-color pictures and middling contrast.

 TCL features and formats

 4K resolution is increasingly the norm for smart TVs these days, which is great for those wanting to watch TV and films in crisp Ultra HD detail.
 You’ll often get high dynamic range (HDR) bundled in too, though a TV under $500 / £500 / AU$700 won’t usually have the specs to really draw out HDR’s expanded color gamut – so be aware that a cheap 4K HDR set from TCL won’t provide the same picture as a higher-end television.

 TCL has used a number of operating systems for its TVs over the years, so it’s worth making sure you’re getting a decent smart TV platform with your television.
 Many of its mid-range US sets use the Roku TV smart platform, and makes for a breezy, thought-out interface with plenty of your favorite streaming apps like Netflix, Hulu, and Amazon Prime Video.